LadyLilly/Documentation/README.md

 ```

 #### Const
-Variables created with the `const` keyword are a read-only reference to a value and cannot be reassigned.
+Variables created with the `const` keyword are a read-only (immutable) reference to a value and cannot be reassigned.

 **Example:**
 ```js